 UGA Extension provides nutrition education programs and educational materials for adults and youth.
 By improving the overall health habits of Georgians, fewer hospitalizations and medications will be required, reducing health care costs for individuals, taxpayers, small businesses and corporations.
-Traci Aycock at the county Extension office can provide publications and assist residents in locating appropriate programs in
+The Calhoun County Extension office can provide publications and assist residents in locating applicable programs in nearby counties.

 Healthier Together Calhoun

-The Centers for Disease Control and Prevention awarded grant funds to UGA for fighting obesity in Calhoun County.
-As a result, Healthier Together Calhoun began in November 2016.
-Calhoun County Extension works with UGA partners to implement community-based strategies during two years (which was then extended an additional 5 years) to support behavioral and environmental changes for healthy eating and physical activity for children and families.
-Educational outreach will be conducted through Clayton County 4-H and Family and Consumer Sciences with the help of a new program assistant supported by the grant.
-A community coalition was formed to give input for working on project goals and measuring success.
+The Centers for Disease Control awarded grant funds to the University of Georgia for fighting obesity in Calhoun County.
+As a result, Healthier Together Calhoun began in November of 2016.
+Calhoun County Extension is working with UGA partners to implement community-based strategies during two years (which was then extended an additional 5 years) to support behavioral and environmental changes for healthy eating and physical activity for children and families.
+Educational outreach will be conducted through 4-H and Family and Consumer Sciences with the help of a program assistant, Stacey Williams, supported by the grant.
+A community coalition with municipal workgroups was formed to give input for working on project goals and measuring success.
+The project goals were: